 To ensure that VAUDE uses biogas exclusively, despite the great distance between the plant and the company, TÜV certifies that the quantity VAUDE actually uses is actually fed into the gas network from the sugar factory.
 Read more here.

-In order to evaluate our thermal energy consumption independently from outside temperatures and the duration of the heating season, we align our consumption figures with the regional degree days for Ravensburg (GTZspez) to compare our consumption levels.
+In order to be able to evaluate our heating energy consumption independently from outdoor temperatures and the duration of the heating period, we use regional degree days for Ravensburg (GTZspez) to compare our consumption levels.
 The Ravensburg Energy Agency listed this value at 3,715 for 2017.

-This resulted in higher weather-adjusted heating energy needs than our actual consumption – we used less energy for heating than what would be predicted from the outside temperatures.
+This resulted in higher weather-adjusted heating energy needs than our actual consumption meaning that we used less energy for heating than would be predicted from the outdoor temperatures.